Questioning the Billable Hour

 Q1 How important is it to you to know how much a pizza will cost when you order it?

-Q2 If your pizza order today matches your pizza order from a month ago, do you consider it reasonable for the price to be the same, even if the pizzeria’s costs might have varied?
+Q2 If your pizza order today matches your pizza order from a month ago, do you consider it reasonable for the price to be the same, even if the pizzeria’s costs might have varied between the two orders?

 Situation G: Original, Custom Newsletters for Standard Prices

 Robert was a professional writer, not of screenplays or magazine articles, but of original custom newsletters.
-Despite his ability as a wordsmith in a range of contexts, the market consistently regarded him as a newsletter specialist and brought that business to him.
+Despite his ability as a wordsmith in a range of deliverables, the market consistently regarded him as a newsletter specialist and brought that business to him.
 Robert decided to embrace this.
-The rationale behind his business model was simple: Give people what they want.
+The simple rationale behind his business model: Give people what they want.

-In keeping with that rationale, he developed a business model that would always create original, authentic newsletters for standard fees.
+In keeping with that rationale, he developed a business model that would always create original, custom newsletters for standard fees.

 Robert's writing for any client always retained a degree of original authenticity that made his third-party authorship invisible.
-He also trained and managed a small cohort of writers in his techniques, so that readers would always assume the writing to be that of the newsletter issuer’s.
+He also trained and managed a small cohort of writers in his techniques, so that readers would always assume the writing to be that of each newsletter issuer.

 Robert ensured that each newsletter would have a look unique to the issuer, as well.
 Then, each issue would be laid out with client-approved text and images by the same person who designed the original template.